 - Method 3: Use the Front and Back buttons on the Object Edit toolbar (these buttons work on the active layer as indicated by the graph layer icon ).
 Alternately, right-click on the graph layer icon and change layer order using shortcut menu commands (e.g. Bring to Front).

-When two layers are linked by a common X axis (Double-Y), you can now more-easily swap layer drawing order by right-clicking on the "front" layer in Object Manager (OM) and choosing Push to Back.
-Previously, swapping layers in OM would prompt to break layer linking.
+When two layers are linked by a common X axis (e.g. Double-Y graph), you can swap layer drawing order by right-clicking on the "front" layer in Object Manager and choosing Push to Back.
+This will not break layer linking.

 Note: Reordering layers may break layer linking relationships.

 A Note on Inset Graphs: In certain situations (see Tutorial, below), the order in which the layers are drawn on the screen becomes an issue.
 In this image, we have added an inset graph using the Add Inset Graph with Data button (Graph toolbar).
 The problem is that the data plot of the parent layer (red symbols) shows through the inset layer (small, black symbols).
 To fix this, we do two things:

 - Set the inset layer background Color = White -- by default, it is None (Format: Layer, then Background tab).

 - Set the layer Drawing order to Draw layer by layer (Format: Page then Layers tab).

 By default, an inset layer is added "on top of" the parent layer but if needed, you can click on the inset layer to select it, right-click and choose Bring to Front.

 | Exchange X-Y Axes